sawankumarbundelkhandi/edge_detection/README.md

 # edge_detection

-Plugin to detect edges of objects
+A flutter plugin to detect edges of objects, scan paper, detect corner, detect rectangle.
+It allows cropping of the detected object image and returns the path of the cropped image.

 ## Usage: